The Beard Scholarship

 Friends and members of GLA continue to generously donate to this scholarship fund.
-In recent years, the annual Scholarship Raffle at the COMO Conference also has supported funding for this scholarship, the amount of which the association intends to increase as more funding becomes available.
+In recent years, the annual Scholarship Raffle at the Georgia Libraries Conference (formerly GaCOMO) also has supported funding for this scholarship, the amount of which the association intends to increase as more funding becomes available.

-- The one-time $1,500 award is presented each year that an applicant meets the criteria.
+- The $1,500 award is presented each year that an applicant meets the criteria.

 The Hubbard Scholarship